kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I became part of the Open-Mined writing team, and will work with others to produce technical articles and blog posts involving Deep Learning and Differential Privacy, among other things [ March ]
 - I'm working my way through the DeepLearning.ai Specialization to complement my Machine Learning and Research coursework; I completed course 1 [ April ]
 - I've been selected to attend the Bloomberg Women in Engineering two-day event (which is now virtual) [ April ]
+- I've been selected as a volunteer for ICLR, which will be virtual this year [ April ]

 ## 2019